gagle/node-properties/README.md

 	The reviver it's exatcly the same as the replacer from [stringify()](#stringify).
 The same function can be reused.

-	The callback takes 3 parameters: key, value and section.
+	The callback gets 3 parameters: key, value and section.
 	A property has a key and a value and can belong to a section.
 If it's a global property the section is set to null.
 If __undefined__ is returned the property will be removed from the final object, otherwise the returned value will be used as the property value.
 	If the key and the value are set to null then it's a section line.
 If it returns a falsy value it won't be added to the final object, the entire section -including all the properties- will be discarded.
 If it returns a truthy value the section is parsed.